fhi-beta/xx_03/README.md

 ## Test: Question

 Hi.
 I am a researcher on water-bourne viruses.
 I want to test that Norwegian water is safe to drink.
 That is, I want to test that there is no association between drinking water and getting diarrhea.
 I want to do this through a longitudinal survey of people in Norway.
-On the first day of every month (for a year) I want to ask the survey participants:
+On the first day of every month (for a year) I want to ask the survey participants (the same people will be asked each month):

 - Do you currently have diarrhea? (i.e. outcome)
 - How many glasses of water did you drink yesterday? (i.e. exposure)